 Olive oil is not a wine.
 It won’t get better if stored for a long time.
 Although, it should be noted that not all wines get better with age.

+Typically, olive oil has a shelf life of 18-24 months.
 However, you should be aware that the season for olive harvesting and olive oil production runs from mid-October to the end of December.

+Therefore during new harvest honest sellers reduce prices for last year's oil, despite the fact that there is still six months before the expiration date.
 So you have a choice: to save 10 - 15% or buy absolutely fresh olive oil, pressed from olives that were growing on a tree just a few weeks ago.

+Olive oil should be stored in a dark, dry, and cool place.
+It is advisable to buy oil in dark glass bottles or metal cans.
 And of course, no plastic!
-Olive oil quickly absorbs all chemicals from plastic container.
+Olive oil quickly absorbs all chemicals from a plastic container.
 This will not only kill the taste of the oil but will also make it unsafe for your health.